davidegat/AIRCBot/README.md

 3. **AI Response Errors:**
    - Ensure LMStudio is running and accessible at `http://localhost:1234/v1/chat/completions`.
    - Check the API response in the logs for troubleshooting.
-   - If you modify the code to support external API, check if your endpoint and parameters are correct for your model.
+   - If you modified the code to support external API, check if your endpoint and parameters are correct for your model.
+   - If you modified the system prompt, try adapting it to get better answers.

 ---